If you are short and curvy, finding flattering outfits can be a challenge.

 So, if you happen to be short and curvy, you may not realize you are also a petite woman, according to the clothing industry’s sizing standards.

-If you are a curvy girl, you need to make sure all your clothes fit you just right, not too baggy and not too long, Anything that is too bulky will just look sloppy and will add even more volume to your body, like this Petite Empire Waist Sleeveless Dress ($69.00)
+If you are a curvy girl, you need to make sure all your clothes fit you just right, not too baggy and not too long, Anything that is too bulky will just look sloppy and will add even more volume to your body.

-That is why your first choices should always to look in the petite department.
+That is why your first choice should always be to look in the petite department.

-This is not to say you should stop wear regular size clothing- chances are you might be able to find certain styles that suit you and that you happen to be able to fit ok, like Short Sleeve Wrap Mini Dress ($44.97).
+This is not to say you should stop wearing regular size clothing- chances are you might be able to find certain styles that suit you and that you happen to be able to fit ok, like this Petite Zebra Print Midi Dress ($159.00)